Post

 ~=23:30 Return to the hotel to start eating

-09:30 Leaving — Super nice weather
+09:30 Leaving — Perfect Weather

 10:25 Skyline Luge 👍👍👍

-~=11:00 Take the cable car
+~=11:00 Take the Cable Car

 11:05 Ready to Depart

-From above, you can overlook the neighboring Lotte World.
+You can overlook the adjacent Lotte World.

 The operation method is basically:

-Be careful not to lose your personal belongings.
+• Be careful not to lose your personal belongings.

 Next are the souvenir center and the place where you can buy photos taken along the way.

-11:45 Leave and head to Haedong Yonggungsa Temple
+11:45 Depart, head to Haedong Yonggungsa Temple

 11:55 Haedong Yonggungsa Temple